nfdi4plants/nfdi4plants.github.io/src/content/docs/fair.md

 #### F1.
 (Meta)data are assigned a globally unique and persistent identifier

-A [persistent identifier][KB-pid] (PID) is a long-lasting reference, typically used in the context of digital resources accessible over the internet, in this case your dataset.
+A [persistent identifier][kb-pid] (PID) is a long-lasting reference, typically used in the context of digital resources accessible over the internet, in this case your dataset.
 Globally unique and persistent identifiers allow finding your data in the first place.
 Continuous availability of the digital object is guaranteed by registry providers, which maintain the link to the actual dataset.

 A PID you have probably already heard of as most biological journals assign them to manuscripts, is the Digital Object Identifier ([DOI][doi]).
 Your personal 16-digit [ORCID][orcid] or the accession number of your RNASeq dataset on GEO also represent examples for PIDs.
 An overview which scientific repositories assign which type of PID can be found at the registry of research data repositories ([re3data.org][re3data]).